My 20-Gauge Season - Part 1

 But one turkey or test isn’t enough … ~ Thomas

 Thomas has spent over two decades pursing whitetails, turkeys and ducks across 10 states and two Canadian provinces.
-He currently works full time as Senior Editor for Bassmaster publications, but freelances on the side as a hunting videographer, photographer, editor and writer.
-His work has been featured in some of the nation's leading hunting and fishing magazines spanning nearly a 13-year content generating career in the outdoor market.
+He currently works full time in the outdoors as a magazine and website editor for a large outdoor publication, and occasionally produces content on the side in the hunting-side of the industry.
+His work has been featured in some of the nation's leading hunting and fishing magazines spanning nearly a 14-year content-generating career in the outdoor market.